FrankHJCuypers/gaai/README.md

 so make sure that Bluetooth is enabled on your mobile device.

 In addition, *Gaai* requires some Bluetooth related permissions in order to function.
-When *Gaai* is ran for the first time, it will ask for the required permissions.
+When *Gaai* is run for the first time, it will ask for the required permissions.
 In that case, please press the "Request permissions" button, and then press "Allow".
 If you press "Don't Allow", *Gaai* will insist that it needs the permissions to continue, but recent Android versions only allow an app to ask only once for permissions.
-The only way out in that case is to go to Android Settings -> Apps -> Gaai -> Permissions.
+The only way out in that case is to go to Android Settings → Apps → Gaai → Permissions.
 In the "Not Allowed" section you will find the permission "Nearby devices": click on it and press "Allow".
 You now have granted the permission.